aptalca/docker-zoneminder/README.md

-### NOTICE: This is the read.me for the 1.28 version.
+### NOTICE: This is the readme for the 1.28 version.
 For the 1.29 set up instructions, see the following branch/read.me: https://github.com/aptalca/docker-zoneminder/blob/v1.29/README.md

 ### Zoneminder